newatoms/guides/compose-great-headings/readme.md

 <img src="http://i.imgur.com/RR78Psm.jpg">

-### What we should actually learn from clickbait
+### What we should learn from clickbait
 Now we know the common factors of clickbait.
-But what exactly makes them work?
+But what actually makes them work?
 Which of the above headlines do it right?

 A big aspect of their effectiveness is that they spark curiosity.
 They give some things away, but not all.
 But sparking curiosity by just leaving out information won't get you far enough.
 In a survey, Facebook found out that 80% of the respondents preferred headlines in their newsfeed that helped them decide if they wanted to read the full article.